 A wide-ranging collection of over 1,000 indicators designed to provide a comprehensive overview of population health at a national, regional and local level.
 These indicators were previously available on the Clinical and Health Outcomes Knowledge Base website (also known as NCHOD).

-The Adult Social Care Outcomes Framework
+Adult Social Care Outcomes Framework (ASCOF)

 The Adult Social Care Outcomes Framework (ASCOF) indicators measure the success of social services in delivering better care and outcomes for people with support needs.
 ASCOF allows users to benchmark and compare services between areas, allowing councils to compare their results with others and share best practice.
 Data is provided at council (where submitted), regional and national level for each outcome.
-You can also use the interactive ASCOF website to find compare the most recent ASCOF statistics.
+You can also use the interactive ASCOF website to find and compare the most recent ASCOF statistics.

 NHS Outcomes Framework